MickeLarsson/Graphite-PowerShell-Functions/README.md

 ![alt text](http://i.imgur.com/G3pwnhf.jpg "Start-StatsToGraphite with Verbose Output")

-That is all there is to getting your Windows performance counters into Graphite.
+That is all there is to getting your Windows performance counters into ~~Graphite~~ StatsD.

 ## Usage - SQL Query Results

-The following shows how to use the `Start-SQLStatsToGraphite`, which will execute any SQL queries listed in the configuration file and send the result (which needs to be an integer) to Graphite.
+The following shows how to use the `Start-SQLStatsToGraphite`, which will execute any SQL queries listed in the configuration file and send the result (which needs to be an integer) to ~~Graphite~~ StatsD.

 1. Open PowerShell
 2. Import the Module by running `Import-Module -Name Graphite-PowerShell`
 3. Start the script by using the function `Start-SQLStatsToGraphite`.
 If you want Verbose detailed use `Start-SQLStatsToGraphite -Verbose`.
-If you want to see what would be sent to Graphite, without actually sending the metrics, use `Start-SQLStatsToGraphite -Verbose -TestMode`
+If you want to see what would be sent to ~~Graphite~~ StatsD, without actually sending the metrics, use `Start-SQLStatsToGraphite -Verbose -TestMode`

 The below image is what `Start-SQLStatsToGraphite` like with **VerboseOutput** turned on in the XML configuration file looks like.